zachlewis/mold/README.md

 command will cause the build to fail.
 This is the only required configuration needed to run the build.

+#### workdir
+This is **path inside the container** where the project repository will be accessible (mounted).
+It can be an path of your choosing.
+In the above example the source repo for mold will be available under `/go/src/github.com/euforia/mold` inside the `golang:1.7.3` container.

 #### image
 This is the docker image name used to build/test code.
 These are disposable and not used to generate the final artifact.
-Code is built using this image and the generated binaries or files are then used to package the image in the artifacts configuration
+Code is built using this image and the generated binaries or files are then used to package the image as specified in the [artifacts](#Artifacts) configuration.

 #### commands
 These are the commands that will be run in the container to do testing and building.

 ## Artifacts
 Artifacts are the images that will generated as part of this build.
 These are docker images that would then get published to a registry.
+This is the final product that would be used in production.
+These images would be very trimmed down and as minimalistic as possible.

 #### registry
-This option sets the default registry for all images in the case where it is not supplied as for of the image config.
-This defaults to docker hub if not specified.
+This option sets the default registry for all images in the case where it is not supplied.
+It defaults to [Docker Hub](https://hub.docker.com) if not specified.

 #### publish
-This option specifies which branches will trigger a push to the registry.  `*` triggers a push on all branches/tags.
+This option specifies which branches will trigger a push to the registry.
+Available options
+are:

+- `*` For all branches/tags
+- Name of a branch/tag

 #### images
 A list of images to build.
+Each image has the following options available:

-- **name**: Specifies the name of the image
+- **name**: Specifies the name of the image (required)
-- **dockerfile**: Relative path to the Dockerfile.
+- **dockerfile**: Relative path to the Dockerfile. (required)
 - **registry**: Registry to push to.
 If not specified the default one is used.